sagemathinc/cocalc_tutorial/README.md

 Basic access, without internet access, is free; however, it is well-worth paying for premium access if you are going to support a class full of students or need internet access.
 Paying users get more resources and support - vital if you are to rely on it for paying students.

+Read more about how [how to pay for a course](https://github.com/sagemathinc/cocalc/wiki/prof-pay) in the CoCalc Wiki.

 ## Some Benefits of CoCalc

 * No installation or configuration necessary.
 Everything Just Works.